-Bob is a 13-year VC vet twice named to the Forbes "Midas List," having led investments in great ideas and great teams including Acme Packet (APKT, acquired by Oracle), AppIQ (acquired by HP), Channel Advisor (ECOM), Actifio, [x+1] (acquired by Rocket Fuel), Evergage and Fuze.
+Bob is a 18-year VC vet twice named to the Forbes "Midas List," having led investments in great ideas and great teams including Acme Packet (APKT, acquired by Oracle), AppIQ (acquired by HP), Channel Advisor (ECOM), Actifio, [x+1] (acquired by Rocket Fuel), Evergage, Fuze and 128 Technology.
 Before becoming a Venture investor, Bob held senior marketing, product management, and sales positions at Lotus Development, Cabot, Cabot and Forbes, General Mills, and Priority Call Management.

-Today Bob is on the Boards of Channel Advisor, Actifio, [x+1], Evergage and Thinking Phone Networks.
-He remains a GP at Advanced Technology Ventures; serves as an Xconomist, and on the non-profit boards of the New England Venture Capital Association, Cambridge Community Foundation and Pivot – an NGO in Madagascar.
+Today Bob is on the Boards of Actifio, Bidtellect, Fuze, Emissary, Evergage, and 128 Technology.
+He remains a GP at Advanced Technology Ventures; serves as an Xconomist, and on the non-profit boards of the Cambridge Community Foundation and Pivot – an NGO in Madagascar.

 Bob holds a B.A. degree from Harvard College and an M.B.A. from The Amos Tuck School.
 He lives in Cambridge with his wife and their two children.
 For more, check out his How Hard Can It Be podcast episode.